-On Saturday, February 22, 2020 you can meet some real sled dogs and learn about New Hampshire's State Dog at the 25th anniversary Chinook Winter Carnival to be held at the Tamworth History Center.
+On Saturday, February 22, 2020 from 11am - 3pm you can meet some real sled dogs and learn about New Hampshire's State Dog at the 25th Anniversary Chinook Winter Carnival to be held at the Tamworth History Center.
 On Sunday, join MJ Crance and John Habermehl of Sirius Rising Kennel for a sled dog workshop.

 For more details on this event, contact COA Historian Bob Cottrell.